Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 With everyone now dead on her side of camp, she leapt from the wagon and dashed past the fire hoping to connect with Hunter.

-The flanking gnoll, two steps ahead of his leader, charged LT, his club raised over his head.
+The flanking gnoll, two steps ahead of his leader, charged toward LT, his club raised over his head.
 As he stepped in close, LT shifted his weight, lifted his sword, gutted the gnoll and stepped past the collapsing corpse.

 Stopping his sword overhead in house position, he blocked the leader’s downward strike, absorbed his power and rolled clear of a second strike that just whistled past his ear.